Family-Friendly Backyard Campout Ideas

 backyard games

-Children might be more prone to camping if they get to share creepy stories together.
+Children might be more prone to camping if they get to share creepy stories.
 Being spooked from the safety of your home has its benefits.
-Fear generates adrenaline which increases excitement.
+Fear generates adrenaline, which increases excitement.
 Additionally, the body releases oxytocin when scared, which can help us feel closer to the people around us as we instinctively pair up for survival.
 This can help us to bond with the people around us.

 There are so many classics that one could purchase and read.
-If you have a creative brain, come up with your own spooky story!
+If you have a creative brain, create your own spooky story!
 Another fun activity includes each person around the campsite telling part of a story for 3-4 minutes.
 When their time is up, it’s someone else in the circle’s turn to continue the story!
 Continue this until the story has an ending.

-What Do I Need for a Backyard Camp Out?
+What Do I Need for a Backyard Camp?

-Backyard campout ideas aren’t complete without the proper gear.
+Backyard camp ideas aren’t complete without the proper gear.

 Tent

-Unless you’re sleeping under the stars or in a premade structure, such as a lean-to, you’re going to need shelter for your sleep system.
+Unless you’re sleeping under the stars or in a premade structure, such as a lean-to, you will need shelter for your sleep system.
 Choose from A-frame, pyramid, and dome-style tents for your camping trip.
-Know what you plan to use it for, as backpacking tents and car camping tents often have different key features such as weight, size, and setup to assist in pack-ability.
+Know what you plan to use it for, as backpacking and car camping tents often have different key features such as weight, size, and set-up to assist in packability.

 ATDAWN Kids Play Tent